Vanstage/RosCartAssistant/README.md

 RosCartAssistant is a project that utilizes ROS (Robot Operating System) for a shopping cart assistant prototype by utilise speech recognition and object detection.
 This README provides instructions on how to set up and run the project.

+## Prototype Information
+This cart assistant uses YOLOv3 from OpenVINO for object detection.
+The object detection results are used to interact with the cart system.
+Currently, the objects detected are general as it use pre-trained model existed in Jupiter Juno robot.

 ## Requirements